BMCS PLANT STUDY GROUP OUTINGS 2016

 Valley of the Waters - leader Meredith Brownhill

 Our main finding was Dianella tenuissima – a rare plant.
-The type specimen was found in 2004 in WWFalls Reserve.
+The type specimen was found in 2004 in Wentworth Falls Reserve.

 We look forward to many more field trips to continue the compilation of botanical knowledge in this floristically diverse Valley.

-Ridgewell Rd, Burranoko Ridge, Blackheath – Leader Ros King - 10 present
+Ridgewell Rd, Burramoko Ridge, Blackheath – Leader Ros King - 10 present

-Cahills Lookout, Boers Head, Peckmans Plateau – leader Ray Stanford – 12 present
+Cahills Lookout, Boars Head, Peckmans Plateau – leader Ray Stanford – 12 present

 This area had been severely burned 2 years previously and Ray explained the path of the fire and the patterns of regrowth.
 The regrowth of the grasses was eyecatching especially Anisopogon avenaceus, Austrodanthonia tenuior and Austrostipa pubescens.
 There was a spectacular flowering of Actinotus helianthi.
 Masses of other herbs and shrubs were regrowing and the group added many species to Ray's list.